ethereum-optimism/community-hub/src/docs/governance/attestation-station.md

 We can then take the p2p network of attestations and run computations like EigenTrust over the distributed network to derive identity sets on top of a purely subjective web of trust.

-If these computations are run iteratively, for example start with a purely subjective web of trust, then pipe that as the starting point to derive a larger web of trust, and so on, we can begin to establish a credibly neutral reputation that is entirely peer to peer and that can be used for a wide variety of applications including voting, reputations / credit scores, reviews, and more.
+To build a robust, trustworthy network, these computations will be run iteratively.
+We can start with a purely subjective web of trust, then pipe that as the starting point to derive a larger web of trust, and so on — we can begin to establish a credibly neutral reputation that is entirely peer to peer.
+This open source primitive can then be used for a wide variety of applications including voting, reputations / credit scores, reviews, and more.

-As an example, attestations written to the AttestationStation form the base layer of reputation for [Optimism's Citizen House](https://community.optimism.io/docs/governance/citizens-house/).
-This open source and permissionless primitive can also enable developers to build applications that give people special privileges (access to credit, voting, etc).

 #### How do I use the AttestationStation?